ThaisRobba/browserify-phaser/README.md

 browserify-phaser
 =================

 Testing and building Phaser projects with Browserify and Beefy!
+Also [available in CoffeeScript](https://github.com/OttoRobba/browserify-phaser-coffeescript).

 ###Installation